-Travelling to the Baltic Countries is always a dream of any traveler.
-This part of earth is completely different than the rest of the world.
-They have a very turbulent history as a dependent territory.
-But they have their own culture.
+Travelling to the Baltic Countries is always a dream of any traveller.
+This part of Earth is completely different from the rest of the world.
+They have a very turbulent history as a dependent territory and have their own culture to boast.

-As planned, I reached Riga in the morning and boarded in Hotel “Liberty Airy”.
-My hotel was right on the opposite to the Freedom Monument and on the edge of the famous Old Town.
-Freedom monument was built for honoring the soldiers killed in Latvian War of Independence from 1918-1920.
+As planned, I reached Riga in the morning and checked in to Hotel “Liberty Airy”.
+My hotel was right opposite to the Freedom Monument and on the edge of the famous Old Town.
+The Freedom monument was built for honouring the soldiers killed in the Latvian War of Independence from 1918-1920.
 The sculptures and bas-reliefs of the monument, arranged in thirteen groups, depict Latvian culture and history.
 The core of the monument is composed of tetragonal shapes on top of each other, decreasing in size towards the top, completed by a 19-metre (62 ft) high travertine column bearing the copper figure of Liberty lifting three gilded stars.

 From Freedom Square, I headed for the Old Town.

-Wandering the Old Town was undoubtedly the center of attraction for any avid traveler in Riga.
-Everyday, a free guided tour is organised by “Like a local” in various European Languages.
+Wandering the Old Town was undoubtedly the center of attraction for any avid traveller in Riga.
+Every day, a free guided tour is organised by “Like a local” in various European Languages.

 I opted for the English one.
 The tour started from the St. Peter’s Church.
 The guide Vasia was a great orator.
 She explained the history in short.
-Coming to the history of the city, Riga was constructed in 1201 by the Hanseatic League(a commercial and defensive confederation of merchant guilds and market towns in Northwestern and Central Europe).
+Coming to the history of the city, Riga was constructed in 1201 by the Hanseatic League(a commercial and defensive confederation of merchant guilds and market towns in North-Western and Central Europe).
 Gradually the city became a strong base of the league for trading.
-After getting devastated by the European tug of war Latvia achieved independence in 1921 with the help of Soviet Union but it did not last long.
-During the Second World War again the country was attacked by Germans followed by an inclusion in Soviet Union.
-After Soviet Union collapsed in 1991, finally the country achieved independence and sovereignty.
-Based on the architectural and cultural value the Old Town of Riga has been inscribed to UNESCO World Heritage.
+After getting devastated by the European tug of war Latvia achieved independence in 1921 with the help of the Soviet Union but it did not last long.
+During the Second World War again the country was attacked by the Germans followed by an inclusion in the Soviet Union.
+After Soviet Union collapsed in 1991, the country finally achieved independence and sovereignty.
+Based on the architectural and cultural value the Old Town of Riga has been inscribed into the list of UNESCO World Heritage sites.

-Briefing the history, we started to walk on the narrow cobblestones lanes of the Old Town.
+Briefed in the history, we started to walk down the narrow cobblestoned lanes of the Old Town.
 The town features over 500 buildings with different architectural styles like Romanticism, Gothic, Mannerism, Baroque, Eclectic, Modernism, etc. Every step was not only unfolding unseen pages of history books but also opening distant memories and my fondest childhood fantasies.

 The walk ended after one and half hours.
 Then I decided to wander the town on my own.
 My intention was to get lost in the colourful narrow lanes.
 I had a cup of coffee and started strolling around the town.
 The walk delivered a kind of fairy tale feeling.
-The fascinating architecture of the buildings with colourful facades were just as I did dream in my childhood days.
+The fascinating architecture of the buildings with colourful facades was just as I had dreamt of in my childhood days.
 In most of the buildings, there were cafes, pubs, restaurants of different cuisines, cute curio shops, rocking night clubs.
-The town was built in such a way that every lane keeps always very windy.
+The town was planned and built in such a way that every lane always stays very windy.

 Walking for a long time made me hungry.
 I went to a traditional Latvian restaurant and had lunch with Rye Bread, Speck (smoked bacon from pork belly) and Latvian Beer.